Resources and tools

 Assists staff to develop information and learning materials that are more accessible for people of all ages and abilities.
 Universal Design will minimise the need for adaptation or specialised design of information and learning materials for students.
 Staff developing learning resources will find this information constructive for e-learning, classroom, workplace and blended delivery.
 Marketing and client service staff will also find it useful in preparing client information.

-Copies of this resource are available from Queensland VET Development Centre.
+Copies of this resource are available.

 Every attempt has been made to ensure the listed resources and tools are current.
 Archived resources may contain references that do not relate to current policy and standards and some links may no longer by active.